klein2ms/klein2ms.github.io/README.md

 * If I do not know the answer to a question I will be honest with you and work to find out on your behalf.
 * If I cannot share the answer to a question I will be honest in sharing that this is something I cannot answer at this time.
+* This time is yours to use in a manner that best supports your growth and development.

 ### 🎁 Feedback